iqmcorp/docs/Matched-Audience-Upload-API-Quickstart-Guide.md

 ## Before you begin

-To run reports, you must have the following:
+To upload Matched Audience, you must have the following: